 61 years old

 Worldwide Events On This Day

-- United States: An active shooter inside a Planned Parenthood facility in Colorado Springs, Colorado, shoots at least four police officers.
+- An active shooter inside a Planned Parenthood facility in Colorado Springs, Colorado, shoots at least four police officers.
 One officer later dies.
-Two civilians were also killed, and six injured.
+Two civilians are also killed, and six injured.
 The shooter later surrendered.

 - Nevsky Express bombing: A bomb explodes on the Nevsky Express train between Moscow and Saint Petersburg, derailing it and causing 28 deaths and 96 injuries.

 - XL Airways Germany Flight 888T: An Airbus A320 performing a flight test crashes near the French commune of Canet-en-Roussillon, killing all seven people on board.

 - The House of Commons of Canada approves a motion introduced by Prime Minister Stephen Harper recognizing the Québécois as a nation within Canada.

 - Pope John Paul II returns the relics of Saint John Chrysostom to the Eastern Orthodox Church.